Should you file a patent application?

 Jotting down a list of new features, while helpful, is not enough.
 You should rank or prioritize those features so that your patent attorney can write meaningful claims that capture the essence of your invention.
 If had to distill your product down to the lowest number of core features, what would they be?
 What product features would be secondary and less important?

 This question touches upon a few different issues.
-If the question is whether it is safe to disclose your product after filing a patent application, then the answer is yes.
-Showing or selling your product while patent-pending will not hurt your chances of getting a patent.
+If you’re asking whether it is safe to disclose your product after filing a patent application, then the answer is generally yes.
+Selling your patent pending product will not hurt your chances of getting a patent.
 Also, it may be impractical to wait until a patent is granted before receiving raising capital.

 Make sure you do not publicly disclose any new features which have not been covered in your pending patent application.
 You should consider filing a new provisional application or a continuation-in-part (CIP) application to cover your new product features.

 A design patent application will not get published unless and until it is granted.
 On the other hands, a utility nonprovisional patent application will be published at approximately 18 months from the priority date unless a request for nonpublication is submitted with the initial filing of the nonprovisional application.
 If you are considering foreign utility patents, then your utility application must be published to comply with international agreements.